GuidesWikiCan Motherboard Bottleneck Your PC?

 Can Motherboard Bottleneck Your PC?
 [CPU & GPU]

-If a hardware component of your PC is not giving an upto-the-mark performance despite anything wrong with it, your motherboard is likely behind it.
-Motherboards can bottleneck your PC components, and it is important for you to learn about how it works to save your precious components.
+If a hardware component of your PC is not performing up to the mark despite anything wrong with it, your motherboard is likely behind it.
+Motherboards can bottleneck your PC components, and you need to learn how they work to save your precious components.
 This guide will help you know whether a PC component of yours is being bottlenecked or not.

 Key Takeaways